Mahlet-Inc/hobbits/README.md

 ## Building with Conan, Python 3, and CMake 3.12+
 1. Install Conan with pip: `pip install conan`
-2. Configure Conan to use a custom remote and keep `*.pyc` files:
+2. Configure Conan to use a custom remote:
 ```
 conan remote add hobbitsconan https://helloadam.jfrog.io/artifactory/api/conan/conan
-conan config set general.keep_python_files=True
 ```
 3. Use conan to get/build dependencies, then build and package hobbits:
 ```